Scutterman/GesturesToInputs/README.md

 - Keyboard localisation
 - "No GPU" mode for when the GPU isn't very powerful or the game makes high demands of it
     - Will need to replace all OpenCV code with custom code working on bytes from the MediaFoundationWebcam class because the OpenCV methods in Tracker::isolateColours() run extremely slowly (8ms - 15ms for each of six methods means the method takes ~65ms)

+## Android App
+Investigate whether it would be possible to port this code to a mobile app.
+OpenGL ES is much more resource limited (particularly how many textures / buffers can be bound at once) so it might be tricky.
+The program on the PC would create a local web server that the app connects to.
+When the phone connects, it receives a list of markers and gestures.
+The app would send over a list of detected gesture indexes after processing each frame so the PC can send the correct inputs to the game.